-International Human Rights Law / Extrajudicial, Summary or Arbitrary Executions / Right to Life / Rule of Law / Regional Human Rights Mechanisms / Philosophical Foundations of Human Rights / Institutional Reform
+International Human Rights Law / Right to Life / Philosophical Foundations of Human Rights / Right of Peaceful Assembly / African Regional Human Rights System

 Christof Heyns is Professor of Human Rights Law at the University of Pretoria and Director of its Institute for International and Comparative Law in Africa.
 He also teaches human rights at Oxford University and is a member of the United Nations (UN) Human Rights Committee, the independent expert body that monitors implementation of the International Covenant on Civil and Political Rights.

-Professor Heyns is recognized internationally as a leading expert in the field of international human rights law, including on the right to life issues and regional human rights mechanisms, and has published widely on these matters.
+Professor Heyns is recognized internationally as a leading expert in the field of international human rights law, including on right to life issues and regional human rights mechanisms, and has published widely on these matters.

 Professor Heyns was formerly Director of the Centre for Human Rights in the Faculty of Law, University of Pretoria, as well as Dean of that Faculty.